 Mangrove apples are the fruits of Sonneratia sp. trees, one of the important genera of trees in the Mangrove forests of Southeast Asia.
 All species of Sonneratia will develop edible Mangrove apples.
-These fruits are slightly different in shape, orientation of calyx leaves, and direction of style (long, slender stalk in female flowers) at the various Sonneratia species.
+The various Sonneratia species differ slightly in shape, orientation of calyx leaves, and direction of style (long, slender stalk in female flowers).

 Description of Sonneratia sp.